UNIwise/integration-assignment/README.md

 -   Pull project from github
 -   open (not import) the project with intellij
 -   to build code use maven dashboard (ctrl+shift+A then search maven) clean then install
--   root builds for both project and endpoint
+-   If you install via the maven project root, it builds for both project and endpoint
--   You might reimport or generate source the maven projects:
+-   You might need to reimport or generate source the maven projects:

 ![](image/mavenImport.png)
 -   to run either of the two spring applications (project or data endpoint) just use intellij's build in runner: